The Order: 1886

-The Order: 1886 is a 2015 third-person action-adventure video game developed by Ready at Dawn and published by Sony Computer Entertainment.
-It was released for the PlayStation 4 on February 20, 2015.
-Set in an 1886 alternate history steampunk London, the game follows the legendary Knights of the Round Table as they battle to keep the world safe from half-breeds, such as werewolves and vampires, as well as fringe organizations rebelling against the government.
+The Order: 1886 is a 2015 action-adventure video game developed by Ready at Dawn and published by Sony Computer Entertainment for the PlayStation 4.
+Set in an 1886 alternate history steampunk London, the game follows the Knights of the Round Table as they battle to keep the world safe from half-breeds, such as werewolves and vampires, as well as fringe organizations rebelling against the government.

 The gameplay revolves around cover-based shooting mechanics and features a variety of weapons.
 The player progresses through the story by journeying through linear paths, defeating enemies and traversing obstacles.
-Quick time events and melee takedowns are also implemented and several collectibles are scattered around the environment.
+Quick time events and melee takedowns are implemented and several collectibles are scattered around the environment.

 The Order: 1886 received mixed reviews from critics.
 Praise was directed at the game's production value, graphics, and technical achievements, while criticism was given for the game's short length, story, gameplay, replay value, and limited involvement the player is given.

 Gameplay

 The Order: 1886 is a story-focused action-adventure game played in a third-person perspective.
 The player takes control of Sir Galahad of the Round Table, an order serving as protectors of an alternate history London.
 The gameplay mostly revolves around cover-based shooting.
 The game is structured in a linear manner; the player guides Galahad through the environments, following the story.
 Galahad and his fellow Knights battle against multiple different foes, including humans and werewolf-like creatures known as half-breeds.
 Galahad is equipped with several tools and weapons for use in combat, such as variations of rifles, grenades, crossbows, and pistols.

-Aside from combat with firearms, Galahad also utilizes melee attacks and silent kills to defeat enemies.
+Aside from combat with firearms, Galahad utilizes melee attacks and silent kills to defeat enemies.
 Another major aspect of the gameplay is use of quick time events.
-The player is often required to complete button prompts in order to progress.
+The player is required to complete button prompts in order to progress.
 Several types of collectibles providing lore are scattered throughout the world for the player to collect.